 The highlights of the 90s were the 20th & 25th Anniversary concerts in front of a 500 strong audience, which led to the making of two band videos.
 The start of the new millennium led to a big change for the band.
 They were no longer sponsored by B.O.C. and because of that had to change their name.
 After a great debate they became The Moorside and Wardley Concert Band, and changed rehearsal venue to a community centre in Swinton, where they still meet.
 In this time came the semi-retirement of Jim Cooke, the band’s long-time leader, to the cornet benches, whilst Richard Hart, formerly of the clarinet section took over the role of conductor.

 2004 saw yet another name change for the Band, when they became the Worsley Concert Band.
-The year 2007 saw conductor Richard Hart with a change of job meaning he was no longer able to attend band so Jim Cooke once again took over as the regular conductor.
+The year 2007 saw conductor Richard Hart with a change of job meaning he was no longer able to attend band so Jim Cooke once again took over as the regular conductor, and conducted the band at their 40th Anniversary Concert.
 Jim Cooke took his long overdue retirement in 2017, when Chloe Flanagan took the position of conductor.
 In 2019, Chloe welcomed her second child to the world, and decided to step back from the band to focus on her family.

 Royal Northern College of Music graduate Rhiannon Harrison took over as musical director and the band attended the National Concert Band Festival for the first time in November of 2019, where they achieved a silver award.

 During the COVID-19 pandemic, the band has gone online, producing weekly rehearsals via YouTube for members to play along with at home.
 The band returned to live rehearsals in August 2021.